3DGazeNet: Generalizing Gaze Estimation with Weak-Supervision from Synthetic Views: Method

 \subsection{Problem Definition and Motivation}

-In this work, our goal is to design a method to predict 3D gaze from images in-the-wild, as a by-product of estimating dense 3D eye meshes.
-That is, given a face image $\mathbf{I}$, our model estimates $2\times N_v$ 3D coordinates $\mathbf{V} = [\mathbf{V}_{l}^T, \mathbf{V}_{r}^T]^T$, where $\mathbf{V}_{l} \in \mathbb{R}^{N_v\times3}$ are coordinates corresponding to the left eyeball while $\mathbf{V}_{r} \in \mathbb{R}^{N_v\times3}$ to the right.
-Inspired by recent work in self-supervised 3D body pose estimation~\cite{Li_Li_Jiang_Zhang_Huang_Xu_2020,Iqbal_2020_CVPR,Wandt2021Canonpose}, we adopt multi-view constrains to train dense 3D eye mesh regression based on face images in-the-wild and automatically generated gaze pseudo-labels.
+The aim of this work is to design a method that given a face image $\mathbf{I}$, it estimates $2\times N_v$ 3D coordinates $\mathbf{V} = [\mathbf{V}_{l}^T, \mathbf{V}_{r}^T]^T$, where $\mathbf{V}_{l} \in \mathbb{R}^{N_v\times3}$ are coordinates corresponding to the left eyeball while $\mathbf{V}_{r} \in \mathbb{R}^{N_v\times3}$ to the right, as well as a 3D gaze vector $g=(g_x,g_y,g_z)$.
+Then, the final gaze result is calculated by the mean direction of the two output components.
+Inspired by recent work in self-supervised 3D body pose estimation~\cite{Li_Li_Jiang_Zhang_Huang_Xu_2020,Iqbal_2020_CVPR,Wandt2021Canonpose}, we adopt multi-view constraints to train our model based on in-the-wild faces and automatically generated gaze pseudo-labels.

 To employ multi-view losses, we assume that images of the same subject with different head poses and the same gaze direction relatively to the head are available.
 For example, this condition is satisfied when a face picture is taken from different angles at the same time.
 As such images are not commonly available for in-the-wild datasets, we employ HeadGAN~\cite{doukas2020headgan}, a recent face reenactment method, to generate novel face poses from existing images.
-HeadGAN is able to synthesize face animations, using dense face geometry as driving signal and single source images.
-Using dense geometry guaranties that the relative angle between the head and eyes is maintained when synthesizing novel poses, as it is shown in \cref{fig:headgan}.
+HeadGAN is able to synthesize face animations, using dense face geometry, which covers the eyes, as a driving signal and single source images.
+Using dense geometry guarantees that the relative angle between the head and eyes is maintained when synthesizing novel poses, as it is shown in \cref{fig:headgan}.